• Skip to primary navigation

 • Location

-At the top of the cliffs north of Étretat (no access by car).
-Read more about my article on Étretat.
+Atop the cliffs north of the town of Étretat (no access by car).

 Built in the 17th century, it is dedicated to the Virgin Mary.